ROCm/HIP/docs/understand/programming_model_reference.rst

 device programs, expressed as single-source C/C++ functions or sources compiled online/offline to binaries in bulk.

-Multiple instances of the device program (aka. kernel), so-called threads, may execute in parallel, all uniquely identified by a set of integral values.
+Multiple instances of the device program (or kernel) are called threads and may execute in parallel.
+All threads are uniquely identified by a set of integral values, or IDs.
 The set of integers identifying a thread relate to the hierarchy in which threads execute.

 .. _inherent_thread_model: